CS-SI/Orekit/src/site/markdown/faq.md

 and the message should not appear.

-Configuring data loading is explained in the configuration page For a start, the simplest configuration is to download the orekit-data.zip file from the download page and to either set the "orekit.data.path" Java property to this file or to manually configure the DataProvidersManager to use it.
-This example archive file contains the required UTC-TAI history file among others.
-Configuring Orekit to use this archive file can be done by keeping the file as a zip archive and pointing to this archive, or by unzipping it and pointing to the unzipped folder.
+Configuring data loading is explained in the configuration page For a start, the simplest configuration is to download the orekit-data.zip file from the download page, to unzip it anywhere you want, note the path of the orekit-data folder that will be created and add the following lines at the start of your program:

-Here is an example using the file in zip format:

-    DataProvidersManager.getInstance().addProvider(new ZipJarCrawler(new File("/path/to/the/zip/file/orekit-data.zip")));

-Here is an example using the folder resulting from expanding the archive:

-    DataProvidersManager.getInstance().addProvider(new DirectoryCrawler(new File("/path/to/the/folder/orekit-data")));
+    File orekitData = new File("/path/to/the/folder/orekit-data");
+    DataProvidersManager manager = DataProvidersManager.getInstance();
+    manager.addProvider(new DirectoryCrawler(orekitData));

-Using a folder allows one to change the data in it, e.g., adding new EOP files as they are published by IERS.
+Using a folder allows one to change the data in it after the initial download, e.g., adding new EOP files as they are published by IERS.